mkokes/Fretomaton/README.md

 ### Basic Configuration

-1. **Select an Instrument Preset**: Choose from Concert Ukulele, Tenor Ukulele, Acoustic Guitar, or Classical Guitar for quick setup
+1. **Select an Instrument Preset**: Choose from 20+ presets including electric guitars, acoustic guitars, bass guitars, classical guitars, and ukuleles for quick setup
-2. **Adjust Scale Length**: Set the distance from nut to bridge (typically 15-17" for ukuleles, 24-26" for guitars)
+2. **Adjust Scale Length**: Set the distance from nut to bridge (typically 11-22" for ukuleles, 24-26" for guitars, 30-35" for basses)
 3. **Configure String Spacing**: Set spacing between string centers at both nut and bridge
-4. **Set Fretboard Dimensions**: Define the width of the fretboard at nut and bridge
+4. **Set Neck Width**: Define the width of the neck at nut and bridge
 5. **Choose Fret Count**: Select how many frets to include (1-24 range)
+6. **Set Fret Wire Width**: Adjust the thickness of fret slots for your fret wire

 ### Advanced Options

-- **Unit System**: Toggle between metric (mm) and imperial (inches)
+- **Unit System**: Toggle between metric (mm) and imperial (inches) with real-time conversion
-- **String Compensation**: Enable slight adjustments for different string gauges
-- **Fret Wire Width**: Adjust the thickness of fret slots
+- **Real-time Preview**: See your fretboard template update instantly as you adjust parameters
+- **SVG Output**: Scalable vector graphics ensure perfect print quality at any size

 ### Printing Instructions

-1. Click the "Print Template" button
+1. Configure your instrument parameters and preview the template
+2. Use your browser's print function (Ctrl+P or Cmd+P)
-2. Configure print settings:
+3. Configure print settings:
    - Paper size (A4 or US Letter)
-   - Orientation (Landscape recommended)
+   - Orientation (Landscape recommended for longer instruments)
-3. **Critical**: Set printer to 100% scale (no scaling)
+4. **Critical**: Set printer to 100% scale (no scaling)
-4. Verify accuracy by measuring the ruler on the printed template
+5. Print and verify accuracy by measuring the scale length on the printed template
-5. For multi-page templates, carefully align pages using the overlap marks

 ## Project Structure